 Sikhism is one of the youngest faiths in the world.
 It was founded by Sri Guru Nanak Dev Ji, the first Sikh Guru, in 16th century.
 He had nine successors, also called Sikh Gurus, who not only preached the message of Sikhism far and wide but also demonstrated Sikh way of life by implementing its principles in their own lifestyle.
 The same divine light pervaded in all Gurus.
 The successive Gurus developed, consolidated and further propagated the Sikh teachings without deviating from or altering the fundamental principles.
-The message they preached is divinely revealed and called Gurbani, currently contained in the Holy Scripture named Sri Guru Granth Sahib Ji which was declared the final and last Guru in 1708.
+The message they preached is divinely revealed and called Gurbani, currently contained in the Holy Scripture named Sri Guru Granth Sahib Ji which was declared the final and the last Guru in 1708.

 The Sikh religion is a revelatory religion.
 It is strictly monotheistic faith with firm beliefs in fatherhood of God, Vaheguru, and brotherhood of humanity.
 One God, Vaheguru, is the creator, destroyer and sustainer of the creation.
 God is the Supreme Being, full of attributes, without hatred and enmity, self-existing, never ending, infinite, omniscient, omnipotent and omnipresent reality.
-He has no partners.
+He has no partner.
 He alone is the doer under whose Hukm (command, rules and laws) everything operates.
 He is an active and caring God.
 He is the only one worthy of worship and veneration.
 He treats everyone equally and loves all.
 Sikh view of salvation is the unity with God and the only way to achieve salvation is through the teachings of the Gurus.